 Shatavari From Puberty To Menopause

 Shatavari is one of the main Ayurvedic rejuvenating tonics for women and is considered both a general and a reproductive tonic.
-Translates to “100 Spouses” denoting its ability to enhance fertility and vigour.
+Shatavari translates to “100 Spouses” denoting its ability to enhance fertility and vigour.

-Also known as wild asparagus or Asparagus racemosus, Shatavari belongs to group of herbs which are collectively referred to adaptogens because they bring the body back into balance.
+Also known as wild asparagus or Asparagus racemosus, Shatavari belongs to a group of herbs which are collectively referred to as adaptogens because they bring the body back into balance.

-Shatavari can be taken through various stages of the woman’s life cycle.
+Shatavari can be taken through various stages of a woman’s life cycle.